-Given how often you hear about study abroad, would it surprise you to learn that only 10% of college grads nationwide take advantage of this incredible opportunity?
+Given how often you hear about study abroad at St. John's, would it surprise you to learn that only 10% of college grads nationwide take advantage of this incredible opportunity?
 At St. John’s, our global mission pushes us to consider that statistic as a challenge, driving us to create new and innovative programs that encourage students to study and live outside the U.S. And our amazing students hear the call—roughly 40% study abroad, handily outpacing the national average!

 With opportunities to participate in global opportunities right from day one... and into your graduate degrees, the only question is... when will you go abroad?